-The Authority is supported primarily through sales, motor vehicle excise, and rental car taxes, as well as passenger fares and grants from federal and state agencies.
-Sound Transit provides the following services: Sounder Commuter Rail running daily from Everett to Lakewood; 28 Express Bus Routes; Link Light Rail running 20 hours a day on 22 miles between University of Washington and Angle Lake; and Tacoma Link which runs through downtown Tacoma.
-In 2017, The Authority provided about 47 million rides to commuters.
-The Authority had 802 employees at the end of 2017.
+Sound Transit has implemented, and is operating, the following services: Sounder Commuter Rail running daily from Everett to Lakewood; 30 Express Bus Routes; Link Light Rail running 22 hours a day on 22 miles between the University of Washington and Angle Lake; and Tacoma Link which runs through downtown Tacoma.
+In 2019, the Authority had over 47.8 million boardings on its trains and buses.
+The Authority had 1,082 full-time employees at the end of 2019.
+The Authority receives revenue through taxes (sales tax, motor vehicle excise tax, property tax, and rental car tax), passenger fares, other local contributions, federal grants and state grants.

 Contact information related to this report

 Address: Sound Transit

 401 S. Jackson Street

 Seattle, WA 98104-2826

 Contact: Senior Compliance Analyst

-Telephone: 206-903-7011
+Telephone: (206) 903-7011

 Website: www.soundtransit.org